miekg/dreck/README.md

 It's dreck.
 Nice to meet you.
 I'd like to help you with Pull Requests and Issues on your GitHub project.

 Dreck is a fork of [Derek](https:/github.com/alexellis/derek).
-It adds Caddy integration, so you can just run it as a plugin in Caddy.
+It adds Caddy integration, so you can just run it as a plugin in Caddy and a bunch of other features.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.

-> Please show support for the project and **Star** the repo.

 ## Config in caddy

+If you configuring Caddy, you need to recompile it with the *dreck* plugin enabled.
+After that the following configuration is available.

 ~~~
 dreck {